Rishika-002/stop-the-churn/README.md

-DS-2: Stop the Churn – Churn Prediction Project
+## DS-2: Stop the Churn Prediction Project

 # Overview
 * Predicts whether a customer will churn in the next 30 days using behavioral and billing data.